salvator-del/e-commerce-website-html-css/README.md

 Website features includes:
 - Shopping cart functionalities.
 - Window alerts on purchase and another when user attempt to add an already added item.
-- Cart clearing as a button click.
+- Cart clearing at button click.
 - Responsive web design
 - Mobile first approach for most of the pages.